rollup/rollup-starter-project/README.md

 code to test from `lib/` as shown in the example.
 The project is already configured to use mocha when you run `npm test`.

+### dist/rollup-starter-project.umd.js

+This is the `main` file of the package and includes all the code needed to run your package.
+If your package has dependencies you do not want bundled, be sure to configure rollup to exclude them by marking them as `external`.

-### dist/rollup-starter-project.js
+### dist/rollup-starter-project.es6.js

-This is the result of building a UMD bundle that includes all the code needed to run your package.
+This is the `jsnext:main` file of the package and includes all the code needed to run your package.
+Compared to the `umd` version, this one preserves ES6 imports and exports at the package boundary for tools that support it (such as rollup).
 If your package has dependencies you do not want bundled, be sure to configure rollup to exclude them by marking them as `external`.

 ### .eslintrc